jwineinger/vanee-controller/README.md

 # vanee-controller
 raspberry pi relay controller for a vanee air exchanger

 This is a simple project to keep an old unsupported vanee usable.
 The circuit board in it fried and no replacements parts are available, so we're faking it with a raspberry pi.
 The house is wired with buttons that would trigger the air exchanger to run at high speed for a time.
 The blower motor has separate wires for low, medium, and high speed.
-We'll just use low and high, connected to a relay expansion board on a raspberry pi.
+We'll just use low and high, connected to a relay expansion board (RPi Relay Board: https://www.amazon.com/dp/B07CZL2SKN) on a raspberry pi 3.

 The relay board uses BCM pin 25 / board pin 37 to control the channel 1 relay.
 So we use that as an output pin in the controller program when we want to switch from low to high speed.